mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 species is omnivorous with a large mouth that contains a dozen large molar-like teeth to masticate plant food and sharp incisors in the front to bite off chunks of meat from animals.
-The Bhu’oovaakaylaa have an internal bladder with which they extract gaseous elements from the atmosphere for various purposes.
+The Bhu'oovaakaylaa have an internal bladder with which they extract gaseous elements from the atmosphere for various purposes.
 When filled, the bladder enables them to float short distances.

-The Bhu’oovaakaylaa are classified as a Minor Race with human-level intelligence.
+The Bhu'oovaakaylaa are classified as a Minor Race with human-level intelligence.
 They are currently at approximately TL2 with some tool manufacturing that extend to TL3.
 They are by and large a friendly species and were initially contacted by Vilani scouts thousands of years ago.
-The worldwide population of the Bhu’oovaakaylaa is difficult to determine but the Scout Services estimates that there are probably about 12 million of them.
+The worldwide population of the Bhu'oovaakaylaa is difficult to determine but the Scout Services estimates that there are probably about 12 million of them.
 The listed population figure for the world represents only the humans present.

 Alien Hits Speed
-Bhu’oovaakaylaa 70 6m (aquatic),
+Bhu'oovaakaylaa 70 6m (aquatic),
 4m (flight)
 Skills Athletics (dexterity) 2, Flyer
 (natural) 2, Melee (natural) 1,